 In a series of profile stories titled Battle for Representation: The Ongoing Struggle for Voting Rights, the SPLC explores both the work of several nonprofits that help people of color, people with disabilities, and other historically disenfranchised voters exercise their voting rights, and how new state laws make it harder for voters in these communities to cast a ballot and have it counted.

-The organizations profiled in this series are plaintiffs in lawsuits filed in Georgia, on March 29, 2021, and Florida, on June 14, 2021, by the SPLC and its partners challenging the laws, which revive Jim Crow-era tactics that silence diverse voices after historic voter turnout.
+Some of the organizations profiled in this series are plaintiffs in lawsuits filed in Georgia, on March 29, 2021, and Florida, on June 14, 2021, by the SPLC and its partners challenging the laws, which revive Jim Crow-era tactics that silence diverse voices after historic voter turnout.
 Other organizations profiled in this series are not necessarily plaintiffs in those lawsuits but are working to address some of the same issues.

 Image at top: A poll worker hands out pens and clipboards to people so they can fill out registration cards while standing in line to vote at the Gwinnett County Fairgrounds on Oct.
 30, 2020, in Lawrenceville, Georgia.
 Hundreds of people lined up for about an hour to cast their ballots on the final day of early voting in the state.
 (Justin Sullivan/Getty Images)

 Redrawing the Map: Grassroots organization trains Black college students and young professionals on the importance of redistricting